Three pastel colored chopsticks, a product of Obama, Japan.

-In this article, we are exploring a basic understanding of urushi and wakasa-nuri, lacquerware and chopsticks.
+In this article, we are offering a basic introduction to urushi and wakasa-nuri, lacquerware and chopsticks.

 Dear Readers,